Important Phone Numbers

 A complete explanation of how withdrawal deadlines are determined is available online (see smc.edu/AdminRegulations) and in the annual SMC catalog (online at smc.edu/catalog).

-PLEASE NOTE: Short-term and open-ended courses have their own deadlines (go to smc.edu/datesdeadlines for details).
+Please Note: Short-term and open-ended courses have their own deadlines (go to smc.edu/datesdeadlines for details).

 Attention: Payment Policy

+Fee postponement is available to eligible California residents and AB540 students only, not F1/F2 or other nonresident students.
 If you postponed your fees, a hold will be placed on your records and will remain until the fees are paid.
 A hold on your records prevents you from enrolling in courses at SMC and restricts access to Admissions Office services such as providing transcripts, issuing diplomas, etc.

 If you do not drop a course by the refund deadline, you will be responsible for paying the fees — even if you did not go to class.